An Experimental Study of Class Imbalance in Federated Learning: Class Imbalance Definition

 \subsection{Global Imbalance Degree.}

-To measure the global imbalance degree, we are inspired by Likelihood-ratio imbalanced degree (LRID)~\cite{Zhu2018}.
+To measure the global imbalance degree, we are inspired by (LRID)~\cite{Zhu2018}.
 It was designed to measure class imbalance level in multi-class datasets.
 The commonly used Imbalance Ratio (denoted as $\Gamma$ below), referred to as the ratio between the numbers of the majority and minority classes, cannot fully describe the imbalance status in multi-class data as only two classes are considered.
 For a dataset with $N$ data samples and $C$ possible classes, the number of samples with label $c$ is $n_c$.
 The class imbalance level according to~\cite{Zhu2018} is defined as:

 The $LRID$ of an absolutely class balanced dataset is $0$.
 The larger $LRID$ is, the more class imbalanced the dataset is.
 However, $LRID$ is sensitive to the size of datasets.
-For a dataset with exactly $k$ times the samples for each class, its $LRID$ based on Equation~\eqref{equ:lrid} becomes $-2k\sum_{c=1}^C n_c\ln \frac{N}{Cn_c}$, which is $k$ times larger than Equation~\eqref{equ:lrid} even though the proportion of each class remains the same.
+For two datasets $D_1$ and $D_2$ where $D_2$ contains exactly $k$ times the samples of $D_1$ for each class, $LRID_2$ based on Equation~\eqref{equ:lrid} becomes $-2k\sum_{c=1}^C n_c\ln \frac{N}{Cn_c}$, which is $k$ times larger than that of $D_1$ as Equation~\eqref{equ:lrid} even though the proportion of each class remains the same.

 Given an extreme case where a $C$-class dataset contains $\left[N, 0, \dots, 0\right]$ samples for each class, $LRID_{extreme}=2N\log C$ according to Equation~\eqref{equ:lrid}.
 This $LRID$ value changes with the total sample number $N$, which is misleading as a measure of class imbalance.
 Therefore we improve LRID and propose Multiclass Imbalance Degree (MID):